Jon’s War Story: Beware of Trap Doors

 Jon Innes, founder of UX Innovation has a story about getting – and maintaining – access to a secure location.
 Very secure.

-Early in my career I helped a number of companies outside of the consumer space adopt methods for consumer design research to products sold to businesses.
+Early in my career I helped a number of companies outside of the consumer space adopt methods from consumer design research for devevloping products sold to businesses.
 This is always a challenge because you have to explain to various people at the companies you visit what you want to do and they typically think you are crazy.

 In this case, my project involved trekking to companies around the US to talk to telecom and networking geeks.
 My assignment was to study adoption barriers to Cisco’s Voice Over IP products, which meant physical phones, special servers to make them work like old fashioned phones, and some software to set them up to do stuff like retrieving voice-mail, and dialing extensions or outside lines.

 On this particular day, I was onsite at an Ivy League university.
 I had just spent several hours talking to telecom guys who clearly didn’t like the idea of having to use some fancy networking gear or for that matter anything that was designed after Jim Morrison had died.
 I had just parked my stuff in the corner of a network operations center (NOC) that resembled NASA’s Mission Control Center in preparation for a series of interviews with the staff there.
 Getting in the NOC was a major coup.
 Most organizations do not like outsiders in the NOC, especially outsiders with cameras taking notes.

 About 5 minutes before my first interview with a NOC employee, I decided to make a run for the restroom.
 My time-zone-adjusting caffeine intake was taking its toll, and the person I was supposed to speak to had yet to arrive.
 I asked someone in the NOC for directions to the nearest restroom and walked down the hall, not thinking about much but the call of nature.
 I passed through several doors and got flashbacks of an old TV show called “Get Smart” I watched in reruns as a kid.